-The Summer Solstice is upon us - learn all about Ireland's Celtic holidays and how to celebrate them here
+All Soul's Day is upon us - learn all about Ireland's Celtic holidays and how to celebrate them here.

 There are eight special sacred days in Ireland that date back to the ancient Celtic world.
-Christianity adapted many of their feast days to match the old Celtic traditions including Bealtaine, which is celebrated today, May 1.
+Christianity adopted many of their feast days to match the old Celtic traditions including All Soul's Day, which is celebrated on November 2.

 St. Brigid’s Day - Imbolc